AnyBody/ammr/Docs/contribute.rst

 Contribute to Model Development
 -------------------------------

-The Model Repository is product of collaboration between AnyBody Technology, and many academic institutions and research projects.
+The Model Repository is the product of collaboration between AnyBody Technology, and many academic institutions and research projects.

 If you are interested in beta models/repositories that have not been integrated into the AMMR yet, please visit `the development repositories hosted on Github
 <https://github.com/anybody>`_.
 All contributions are most welcome.

-There is also a development version of the AMMR,cx which is not hosted publically.
-Please contact us if you need access to the development version of te AMMR.
+There is also a development version of the AMMR, which is not hosted publically.
+Please contact us if you need access to the development version of the AMMR.

 .. only:: draft

+   .. rubric:: Release checklist

+    # Update version numbers in :file:`AMMR.version.any` and :file:`AMMR.version.xml`.

+    # Update version numbers in :file:`Docs/conf.py` (only used when building locally)

+    # Clean up, and update :file:`Docs/changelog.rst`

+    # Check that the docs can build, and that the tests pass.

+    # Merge the branch and add a git tag.

     .. rubric:: To do list